• CHILDREN

 Social Anxiety

-Social anxiety is a common difficulty among adolescents and can significantly impact confidence, participation, and relationships.
+Social anxiety is common in adolescence and can impact confidence, participation, and relationships.
+CBT is recommended by NICE (CG159, 2013).

-Our resources support practitioners to help young people recognise and modify the maintaining patterns of social anxiety through targeted cognitive and behavioural strategies.
-They include:
+Our resources are based on Clark and Wells (1995) model, and support therapists to help young people recognise and modify these patterns using cognitive and behavioural strategies.

 Social Anxiety: How does it all connect?